-An anonymous leaflet sent to Green Line An anonymous leaflet sent to Green Line contains a wickedly good idea for a tactic to use against military recruitment offices, multinationals and companies involved with animal abuse, human exploitation, ecological destruction and other nasties, if they have freepost addresses.
-It could be quite an effective tactic for group/ mass actions against particular targets.
-What you do is send a heavy parcel of rubbish, acros metal, concrete etc. to the rubbish, scrap metal, concrete etc. to the freepost address, making sure that a) the parcel can be fitted through a letter box and B) you cannot be traced from the parcel.
-The result, increased postage fees and hassle for the resolution the recipient.
+An anonymous leaflet sent to Green Line An anonymous leaflet sent to Green Line contains a wickedly good idea for a tactic to use against military recruitment offices, multinationals and companies involved with animal abuse, human exploitation, ecological destruction and other nasties, if they have freepost addresses, it could be quite an effective tactic for group/ mass actions against particular targets.

+What you do is send a heavy parcel of rubbish, acrap metal, concrete etc. to the rubbish, sorap metal, concrete etc. to the freepost address, making sure that a) the parcel can be fitted through a letter box and B) you cannot be traced from the parcel.
+The result, increased postage fees and hassle for the resoluter.